Report

 Universitas Hasanuddin, ID

-A Recent History of Palliative Care in Indonesia
+The Development of Palliative Care in Indonesia and Current Challenges

 Christantie Effendy